IVF Math

 Example №1:

 Imagine my patient is 38 years old.
-At the age of 38, one out of three blastocysts has a normal number of chromosomes.
-So, I need to receive at least 6 blastocysts to have a chance to find 2-3 blastocysts with a normal number of chromosomes for this patient.
+At the age of 38, one out of three blastocysts are chromosomally normal.
+So, I need to receive at least 6 blastocysts to have a chance to find 2-3 blastocysts with a normal set of chromosomes for this patient.
 But based on her reduced ovarian reserve, I expect her to have no more than 2 blastocysts per one IVF cycle.
 However, within three IVF cycles I can get these 6 blastocysts.
 Thus, within three IVF cycles, I have a high probability of achieving a live birth for my patient.
-So, I can offer this patient 3xIVF Package with Live Birth 100% Money Back Guarantee”.
+So, I can offer this patient “3xIVF Package with 100% Money Back Guarantee of Live Birth”.

-If, after analyzing your medical situation, we see that receiving 2-3 blastocysts with a normal number of chromosomes is possible in your case within three IVF attempts with your own eggs, we can offer you 3xIVF Package with Live Birth 100% Money Back Guarantee”.
+If, after analyzing your medical situation, we see that receiving 2-3 blastocysts with a normal set of chromosomes is possible in your case within three IVF attempts with your own eggs, we can offer you “3xIVF Package with 100% Money Back Guarantee of Live Birth”.

 Example №2:

 Imagine my patient is 35 years old.
-At the age of 35, one out of two blastocysts has a normal number of chromosomes.
-So, I need to receive at least 4 blastocysts to have a chance to find 2-3 blastocysts with a normal number of chromosomes.
+At the age of 35, one out of two blastocysts is chromosomally normal.
+So, I need to receive at least 4 blastocysts to have a chance to find 2-3 blastocysts with a normal set of chromosomes.
 But due to the reduced ovarian reserve, I expect this patient to have no more than 1 blastocyst per one IVF cycle.
 However, within four IVF cycles, I can get these 4 blastocysts.
 It means that within four IVF cycles I have a high probability of achieving a live birth for this patient.
-So I can offer her 4xIVF Package with Live Birth 100% Money Back Guarantee”.
+So I can offer her “4xIVF Package with 100% Money Back Guarantee of Live Birth”.

-If, after analyzing your medical situation, we see that in order to receive 2-3 blastocysts with a normal number of chromosomes, you will need at least 4 IVF cycles, we can offer you 4xIVF Package with Live Birth 100% Money Back Guarantee”.
+If, after analyzing your medical situation, we see that in order to receive 2-3 blastocysts with a normal set of chromosomes, you will need at least 4 IVF cycles, we can offer you “4xIVF Package with 100% Money Back Guarantee of Live Birth”.

-To discuss your individual situation, calculate the number of IVF attempts with own eggs till live birth and talk about possible alternatives, such as egg donation, embryo adoption or combined packages, please book a consultation with one of our expert doctors.
+To discuss your individual situation, calculate the number of IVF attempts with own eggs till live birth and talk about possible alternatives, such as egg donation, double adoption or combined packages, please book a consultation with one of our expert doctors.

 Before the consultation, we will ask you to provide us with detailed information about your medical history, test results and journals about your previous IVF attempts.
 This is usually dozens of pages of valuable information!